Macon Peaches: After the Peaches

-The Macon Braves were a class-A minor league baseball team associated with the Atlanta Braves and was the transplanted Sumter Braves.
-The team was known as the Macon Braves from 1991 to 2002.
-In 2003, the Macon Braves were moved to Rome, Georgia.
-The team is now known as the Rome Emperors.
-Luther Williams Field was the home stadium for the Macon Braves.
 After losing the Macon Braves, Macon was home to an Independent professional team, the Macon Music in the South Coast League, for one season (2007) as well as a different independent league baseball team known as the Macon Pinetoppers (2010) that called Luther Williams Field "home".
-Many well known major league players came from the Macon Braves, such as Chipper Jones, Andruw Jones, Rafael Furcal, Tony Graffanino, John Rocker, John Smoltz, and Marcus Giles.

 An independent league baseball team called the Macon Peaches played in the 21st century Southeastern League in 2003.